 No. Strategic thinking is relevant for organizations of all sizes.

-How often should a business strategy be reviewed?
+How often should strategy be reviewed?

 Conclusion